Tim Southee: 2014–15 and Cricket World Cup

-In the first half of 2014, Southee continued to establish himself as one of the best new ball bowlers in the world, leading New Zealand to a test series victory over a touring Indian side with 11 wickets in a series of consistent performances.
+In the first half of 2014, Southee continued to establish himself as one of the best new ball bowlers in the world, leading New Zealand to a test series victory over a touring Indian team with 11 wickets in a series of consistent performances.
 He followed this by once again leading the New Zealand bowlers in their tour of the West Indies.
 Southee again took 11 wickets as New Zealand won their first away series against major opposition in 12 years.
 By the end of the tour, Southee had risen to number 6 in the ICC world bowling rankings.
 For his performances in 2014, he was named in the World Test XI by ICC.

 In the 2015 Cricket World Cup group match in Wellington, he took his career best bowling figures of 7/33 against England.
 The opponents were bowled out for 123 and the Black Caps won by 8 wickets with Southee being named Man of the Match.